 Duct Tape (For Repairs and Blisters)

 Everyone has different takes and caloric requirements, so I’m not going to tell you exactly what to bring.
 I generally avoid the just add water meals you find at REI or MEC.
 They’re overpriced and often don’t rehydrate as you’d like.
 Check out these incredible soups and chilis they taste better, are made with better ingredients, and are less expensive.
 As another option, I head to the grocery store and search for things like lentil rice, ramen, or plant-based mac & cheese.
 They’re basically just add/boil quickly meals and taste like real food.
 Always rebag/repack this type of food as there is no reason to carry unnecessary packaging weight on the trail.

 Travelling from outside Canada?
 DO NOT FORGET THIS

 If you’re traveling from outside Canada don’t forget to purchase comprehensive travel insurance that includes emergency evacuation!

-World Nomads is the best choice for these types of adventure trips.
+Check out World Nomads* for a quote.
 Hopefully you never need to make a claim, but if you do you’ll be beyond happy you were prepared!
 I broke my collarbone traveling a few years ago, which hurt enough!
 I can’t imagine how much worse it would have felt if I had to pay the $15,000 in medical bills out-of-pocket.